 Better streets and sidewalks are heading to the area surrounding South Norwalk Station – all part of a $6 million state investment in the area.
 Gov. Ned Lamont says attracting young people to Connecticut is key, but will gentrification rob neighbors of their own homes?

 On Monday, Lamont touted funding for The Platform Sono, where lofts start at $1,800 a month.
-Platform developers are getting a seven-year tax break, city officials say, but are also planning 10,000 square feet of retail space, a new plaza and 60 more parking spaces at the train station.
-South Norwalk.
+Platform developers are getting seven-year property tax relief, city officials say, but are also planning 10,000 square feet of retail space, a new plaza and 60 more parking spaces at South Norwalk station.

 The governor says developments like these are critical to Connecticut’s economic future.

 “Let’s face it.
 In the last 30 years grandparents moved to Delray [Beach] and the cool kids were going to the Lower East Side,” Lamont said.
 “And we said, ‘Oh, woe to us.'”

 “Hartford has no right to come in and override local zoning and take away property rights,” New Canaan’s Roy Abramowitz told News 12 in May 2021.

 Even in South Norwalk, neighbors are worried about gentrification.
 To balance this, 10% of units at The Platform and The Shirt Factory Lofts next door are reserved as “affordable”.
 And a block away, another $1 million is being spent on middle-income housing upgrades — with additional grants earmarked for the MLK Drive and Wall Street corridors.